 7. The Churn Rate

-This is one of the unique KPIs for gaming industry, because it’s applicable to the gaming industry and therefore gaming KPIs.
+This is one of the unique KPIs for the gaming industry because it’s applicable to the gaming industry and, therefore, gaming KPIs.
 Churn measures how many players have left your game.
 Naturally, high churn is considered bad because you must backfill churned users with new users just to maintain the status quo, which hurts your growth.

 The churn rate can be as simple as the inverse of the retention rate.
 If you have a 40% retention rate, your churn rate is 1-40%=60%.